eau-claire-energy-cooperative/simple-inventory/README.md

 * Decommission feature to remove computers but keep information
 * Can sync with Active Directory to find missing computers
 * Non-PC devices can be created and managed as well
-* Optionally can collect programs listed in Windows programs area
+* Optionally can collect applications listed in Windows programs area
 * Optionally can list services and their running state
 * Optionally can integrate with [Chocolatey](https://chocolatey.org/) to find outdated packages